dsa-mind-map/leetcode-150/05-Binary-Search/Binary_Search_Master_Guide_Optimized.md

             if(target <= nums[mid]){
                 end = mid;    // eligible search space = [start to mid]

+                // target is smaller than mid but it can be greater than mid-1 then possible place for target would be mid
-                // mid-1 can be smaller than the target then target can not be at mid-1 so mid is the possible candidate for correct position
+                // target is equal to mid but target can be greater than the mid-1 then possible place for target would be mid.

             }else if(target > nums[mid]){
                 // eligible search space = [mid+1 to end]